17+ Most Epic Super Bowl QR Code Ads and More

 Users and Super Bowl viewers can use the generated tweet on their Twitter status during the big game.

-The recently concluded opening of the NFL 56th Super Bowl has the home viewers contemplating the moving QR code ad for more than 30 seconds.
+The opening of the NFL's 56th Super Bowl had the home viewers contemplating the moving QR code ad for more than 30 seconds.

-Coinbase QR code commercial is a 60-second ad with a floating QR code bouncing randomly and changing color when bounced off the corner.
+The Coinbase QR code commercial was a 60-second ad featuring a floating QR code that bounced randomly and changed color when it hit a corner.

 This commercial pays homage to the famous DVD screensaver from the late 90s to the late 2010s.

-Scanning the Coinbase QR code redirects you to a website where users can get a chance to win a cryptocurrency coin like BTC.
+Scanning the bouncing QR code redirects users to a website where they can enter to win a cryptocurrency like BTC.

 Because of that, Coinbase’s website crashed with an influx of visitors in a few hours.

-Rocket Mortgage’s Super Bowl ad sports a retro Barbie dreamhouse commercial starring Anna Kendrick as a roleplay real estate agent.
+Drawing from the same nostalgia as the Coinbase commercial, Rocket Mortgage’s Super Bowl ad sported a retro Barbie dreamhouse commercial starring Anna Kendrick as a role-play real estate agent.

-In the commercial, Anna Kendrick teaches children how Barbie found her dream house on Rocket Homes.
+In the commercial, Anna Kendrick taught children how Barbie found her dream house on Rocket Homes.

-While in the middle of the narration, a kid wearing a T-shirt with a Stock X print makes a cameo.
+In the middle of the narration, a kid wearing a T-shirt with Stock X print makes a cameo.

 Stock X is a sneaker retail brand that resells luxury items with a QR code feature.